A horse may have discharge coming from only one nostril or from both, but either scenario can mean there’s a problem.

 Horses pick up viral infections from other horses by inhaling aerosol droplets sneezed or coughed into the air by an infected horse.
 Common viral infections that cause nasal discharge include equine rhinovirus, equine influenza and equine viral arteritis.

 Horses suffering from a possible respiratory viral infection may cough, have swollen lymph nodes, seem lethargic and have noticeable nasal discharge coming from both nostrils.
 Since antibiotics are useless against viral infections, treatments for equine viral infections involve rest, access to plenty of water and isolation in a well-ventilated area.
-Hay and feed also need to be dampened to reduce the amount of allergens and other particulates the horse could inhale.
+Hay and feed also need to be dampened to reduce the number of allergens and other particulates the horse could inhale.

 Improve Equine Immune System Functioning with Kauffman’s® Horse Supplements